Non-classical nucleation of zinc oxide from a physically-motivated machine-learning approach: Results

 \subsubsection{Bulk crystals}

 As a first step to validate the developed PLIPs, the crystal structures of the six polymorphs were optimized using the three PLIPs, V1, V2, and V3.
-The resulting lattice parameter $a$ and cohesion energy $E_{coh}$ relative to the lowest-energy WRZ phase were compared to those obtained using DFT in order to evaluate the reproduction accuracy of the PLIPs.
-Errors with respect to DFT values for these two quantities are displayed in Fig.~\ref{fig:crystal}, along with results obtained with the Buckingham potential.
+The resulting lattice parameter $a$ and cohesion energy $E_{coh}$ relative to the lowest-energy WRZ phase were compared to those obtained using DFT in order to evaluate the accuracy of the PLIPs.
+Errors with respect to DFT values for these two quantities are displayed in Fig.~\ref{fig:crystal}.(a) and (b), respectively, along with results obtained with three classical force-field potentials, namely the Buckingham~\cite{Binks1993Sep}, Tersoff~\cite{Erhart2008}, and ReaxFF~\cite{Raymand2008} potentials.

-Regarding the three PLIPs, they give approximately the same results, with the V2 and V3 PLIPs being slightly more accurate than the V1 one.
+Regarding the three PLIPs, they give approximately the same results, with the V2 and V3 PLIPs being slightly more accurate than V1.
 The already accurate results obtained with V1 indicate that training with only bulk ZnO structures is sufficient to reach good model for the bulk crystals.
+Except for the Buckingham potential for which the errors are considerably higher, the two other classical potentials present comparable errors for all the polymorphs with respect to the PLIP models.

-Accuracy on ZnO surfaces was also investigated and the errors on the surface energy are computed both using PLIPs and the Buckingham potential [See Fig.~\ref{fig:crystal}.(c)].
-The PLIP errors are generally much lower than what is obtained with the Buckingham potential with an improvement of a factor between 3 and 8.5.
+Accuracy on ZnO surfaces was also investigated and the errors on the surface energy are computed both using PLIPs and the classical potentials [See Fig.~\ref{fig:crystal}.(c)].
 When comparing each PLIP version, we note that while V2 and V3 are accurate by construction, V1 in most cases leads to very good results in terms of surface energy although it was not trained with any surface structures.
+Contrary to bulk parameters, the classical potentials are less accurate at predicting the ZnO surface energies compared to the PLIPs.
+Surprisingly, the Buckingham potential, while the simplest in its mathematical formulation, exhibits the best overall results among the classical potentials.
+However, the PLIP errors are generally much lower than what is obtained with any of the classical potentials with an improvement of a factor between 3 and 8.5.